JohannesMP/U-EAT-Events-Redux/README.md

 <br/>

-Therefore in the example above, even if `Events.Category.SomeEvent` was accessed in a static constructor, C# guarantees that Category's static constructor is run before the value in `SomeEvent` is returned.
+Therefore in the example above, even if `Events.Foo.Bar` was accessed in a static constructor, C# guarantees that Category's static constructor is run before the value in `Bar` is returned.

 We leverage this by having the `InitAll()` call in every class that contains static readonly event strings.